 With the opening of the Vridi canal in 1950, trade developed considerably and the industrial district of the city was also expanded, with great impetus given to the local paper mill, the soap factory, the cellulose factory and the oil refinery.
 All this made Ivory Coast one of the most flourishing countries in West Africa.
 It was also the center of political action in 1958, which led to independence, always remaining within the Franco-African community.

-According to Abbreviationfinder, the favorable outcome of this policy was the great work done by F. Houphouet-Boigny, an important mediator with France for the achievement, without bloody struggles, of the freedom of the French-speaking colonies.
+According to Abbreviationfinder, an acronym site which also features history of Ivory Coast, the favorable outcome of this policy was the great work done by F. Houphouet-Boigny, an important mediator with France for the achievement, without bloody struggles, of the freedom of the French-speaking colonies.
 He created an “African Democratic Grouping”; he was a moderate, but he did not always manage to curb the nationalistic impulses of the countries subject to France, sometimes leading to radical demands.

 After a popular referendum in 1958, Boigny could not prevent the establishment of a federation among the new African states.